Should I go blonde? How blonde?

-The evolution of a healthy blonde
+The evolution of healthy blonde hair

 If it is blonde or bust, we support your babylight and balayage dreams!
 Even more, we got our favorite colorists to make us a must-do checklist for living happily ever blonder.